 At the end of every day, I waited for the clock to strike seven.
 And when it did, with my patience wearing very thinly, I would lead the children to their bedrooms, say goodnight prayers, and could not wait to shut the door quickly enough behind me.

 For me though, it didn’t stop there.
 I would go into my bedroom and ruminate.
-I would berate myself for not enjoying every single moment, like the other mums did.
+I would berate myself for not enjoying every single moment, like the other moms did.
 I questioned my skills as a parent.
 I never even took my children to playgroups.
 That was too much for me.
-The thought of spending two hours in a small hall filled with mums and bubs terrified me.
+The thought of spending two hours in a small hall filled with moms and bubs terrified me.

 As I got older though (and more experienced as a parent), I realized that the more accepted myself, the happier I was.
 And the happier I was, the better I was at being a parent.

 I learned that it’s okay to take some time to yourself over the course of everyday.
 Whether you need a break every hour or two – it’s okay.

 You keep trying to be an amazing and fully engaged parent, even when really… you’re simply not that kind.
 I’m not saying that extroverts don’t feel the same way.
 Sure they do!
 My point is though, being a parent takes a lot of work and energy.
 We can’t always be on point – although Lord knows we try!